PrincetonUniversity/software_testing/02_unittest/README.md

 # Unit Testing

-Unit testing involves writing tests for standalone units of code such as a function.
+Unit testing involves writing tests for standalone units of code such as a function or module.
 You could write your own testing framework maybe using the `assert` statement but it is better to use a framework that already exists.

 ## unittest from the Python Standard Library